 You know your mower best especially when you’re using it weekly throughout the busy mowing season.
-You notice the engine isn’t running at it best.
-It begins running rough, sluggish and bogging down.
+You notice the engine isn’t running at its best.
+It begins running rough, sluggish, and bogging down.
 There are many causes for an engine to begin running rough in addition to engine damage.

 Follow the safety guidelines provided in your operator’s manual.
 This includes waiting for all moving parts to stop and removing the spark plug wires so your mower doesn’t start while working on it.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.